-When you’re having back pain, the first thing you want to know is how you can get out of pain fast, which usually means you need to know what is causing the pain in the first place.
-Back pain can interrupt your ability to engage in everyday life activities like work, family and friend time, as well as hobbies you may enjoy.
-As you seek to understand your back pain, it is important to know there are several common myths regarding back pain.
+When have back pain, the first thing you want to know is how you can get out of pain fast.
+This usually means you need to know what is causing the pain in the first place.
+Back pain can interrupt your ability to engage in your hobbies, work, and family and friend time.
+As you seek to understand your back pain, know that there are several common myths regarding back pain.
 Here are 7 of them:

 Myth #1 – Chronic Back Pain Requires Surgery

 The average person suffering from back pain does not need surgery.
 It is more likely that the problem can be corrected by addressing the underlying problem with a few lifestyle changes and alternative therapies.
 Research shows that invasive back surgeries are not always effective at treating back pain.
 Many patients continue to suffer afterwards and end up taking opioids years after the procedure.

 Myth #2 – Back Pain Happens Suddenly

 While it may seem as though back pain happens out of nowhere, it is usually not a surprise event unless inflicted by a sudden accident or injury.
 Usually, back pain is an outward symptom of an ongoing internal dysfunction that has been happening for some time.
 One example is when an upper cervical misalignment happens.
 It can result in the rest of the spine shifting to compensate.
 This causes accelerated degeneration of the discs, leading to a herniated disc or to two vertebrae rubbing together.
 Poor posture, weight gain, lifting improperly, and a sedentary lifestyle will slowly lead to injuries, degeneration, or back pain.
 When your back suddenly “goes out” it is most likely due to your long-term habits, repetitive motions, or perhaps an old injury.

 Myth #3 – A Back Belt Will Keep Back Problems Away